pierrefayek2016-png/UART_project/README.md

 ### Baud Counter (`baud_counter.v`)

-The `baud_counter` is a simple timer that generates a one-cycle pulse, `tick`, at the mid-point of each bit period.
-This signal is critical for synchronizing the receiver's sampling of the incoming data.
-The counter runs only when enabled and can be explicitly reset by the `restart` signal.
+**Logic Description:** This module is a down-counter responsible for generating a one-cycle `tick` pulse at the precise middle of each bit period, a crucial step for correctly sampling the incoming data.
+The counter operates based on the `BAUD_DIV` parameter, which is calculated as `CLK_FREQ / BAUD_RATE`.
+When `en` is high, the counter decrements.
+The `restart` signal provides an asynchronous reset, allowing the FSM to re-synchronize the counter at the exact moment a start bit is detected.
+The `tick` signal is generated when the counter reaches the `MID_POINT` value, ensuring the most stable sampling point for the serial data.

 ```verilog
 module baud_counter#(